 D. Professor Amos Dunn

 These were the last words Bucky Barnes, Captain America’s boy partner, ever spoke in the Silver Age.
-One panel later, he was dead, blown to pieces by a booby-trapped drone plane, and a mere three panels after his Silver-Age introduction in…Continue
+One panel later, he was dead, blown to pieces by a booby-trapped drone plane, and a mere three panels after his Silver-Age introduction in The Avengers # 4 (Mar., 1964).

 Peace on Earth and good will towards man never seemed farther away.
 The world was still at war, and what would become known as the Battle of the Bulge was in its second week of savage conflict.
-It was Germany’s last desperate attempt to take over Europe---a massive offensive…Continue
+It was Germany’s last desperate attempt to take over Europe---a massive offensive through the Ardennes mountain region of Belgium.
+American…Continue

 Close your eyes---well, no, don’t close your eyes, because then you won’t be able to read this---but imagine that it’s almost exactly forty-six years ago.
 It’s mid-January of 1966 and you’re a contestant on NBC’s quiz show, Jeopardy!

-After you and your fellow players are introduced by…Continue
+After you and your fellow players are introduced by Don Pardo and greeted by the genial Art Fleming, the game…Continue